Caltech Library logo

 See Getting started with dataset for a tour and tutorial.

-datasetd is a RESTful web service implementation of the dataset command line program.
-It features a sub-set of capability found in the command line tool.
-This allows dataset collections to be integrated safely into web applications or used concurrently by multiple processes.
-It achieves this by storing the dataset collection in a SQL database using JSON columns.
+datasetd is a JSON REST web service and static file host.
+It provides a JSON API supporting the main operations found in the dataset command line program.
+This allows dataset collections to be integrated safely into web applications or be used concurrently by multiple processes.

 Design choices